bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +----+----------+
 ```

-> Note: You can use `ORDER BY` with and without specifing a `WHERE` clause.
+> Note: You can use `ORDER BY` with and without specifying a `WHERE` clause.
 But in case that you've specified a `WHERE` clause, you need to put the `ORDER BY` clause after the `WHERE` clause.

-The dafault sorting is ascending and is specified with the `ASC` keyword and you don't need to explicidly add it, but if you want to sort by descending order, you need to use the `DESC` keyword.
+The default sorting is ascending and is specified with the `ASC` keyword, and you don't need to explicitly add it, but if you want to sort by descending order, you need to use the `DESC` keyword.

 If we use the query above and just add `DESC` at the end as follows: